-Holmes and I were away from Baker Street on the night of the census.
-I had been a widower for nearly ten years by then and I was abroad with my new lady friend who was soon to become my second wife.
-Holmes and I had been busy with the case of the Ferrers Documents and the Abergavenny Murder was coming up for trial.
-I think Holmes had gone to France and he had taken with him the manuscript of The Hound of the Baskervilles which I was hoping Conan Doyle would publish later that year.
-We were shortly to take up the case of the Duke of Holdernesse that would be later published in The Return of Sherlock Holmes as The Priory School.
+Both Holmes and Watson might have been busy with the case of the Ferrers Documents and the Abergavenny Murder was coming up for trial.
+Holmes may have gone to France and taken with him the manuscript of The Hound of the Baskervilles which was to be published by Conan Doyle later that year.
+Holmes was shortly to return to take up the case of the Duke of Holdernesse that would be later published in The Return of Sherlock Holmes as The Priory School.